New York Period

 This work was inspired by my first love... the ballet.
 As a young teen, I stopped dancing on point due to a knee injury and I began painting.
 One of the subjects I first painted in my early career in NYC as a theme was the ballet.
 This work is about growth, resilience, reflection, transitions and renewal.

-It started because I was born with torn ligaments in my knees and the hospital doctor said I would never walk.
+I was born with torn ligaments in my knees and the hospital doctor said I would never walk.
 My Dad took a second job so I could go to ballet lessons, which was recommended by a second doctor for strengthening.
 I started dancing at June Clair in Long Island, NY.
-A few years later, in middle school, I danced on stage with Ralph Macchio - American actor.

 I eventually went on to study at the famous Eglevsky Ballet with Leda Anchutina.
 I remember dancing with the toe shoes one summer when I was around 13 - there was no AC and we danced until our toes bled.
 It was hard core.
 After a while, I had to stop because my knees gave out and I could no longer dance on point.
 I had originally started ballet to strengthen them as a child and I grew to love the ballet.
 Eventually, I focused on visual arts, something I also enjoyed.
 Eglevsky Ballet was founded by legendary New York City Ballet principal dancer Andre Eglevsky and Leda Anchutina.
 Eglevsky was one of the greatest dancers of his generation.
 Here are a few of my early works with the theme of the Ballet.